bloomreach-forge/sitemapv2/README.md

 - forge-sitemapv2-page-feed (hstsitemap builder)
 - forge-sitemapv2-document-feed (document builder)

-## Builders
+## Entry Builders

 The sitemapv2 project consist of builder for building up entries in the sitemap.xml.
 All default builders are an implementation of:

- `org.onehippo.forge.sitemapv2.api.SitemapBuilder`
+ `org.onehippo.forge.sitemapv2.api.SitemapEntriesBuilder`

-There are 2 main default builders:
+There are 2 main default entry builders:

-### HstSitemap
+### Hst Sitemap Items (+ Pages)

- `org.onehippo.forge.sitemapv2.builder.DefaultSitemapBuilder  `
+ `org.onehippo.forge.sitemapv2.builder.DefaultSitemapEntriesBuilder  `

 This is the builder which will create sitemap entries in the sitemap.xml based on pages available from the HstSitemap (HST api), these are pages which are connected through a HST sitemap item.
 This includes pages inside and outside of the workspace.